mdozmorov/scRNA-seq_notes/README.md

 - `SCITE` - a stochastic search algorithm to identify the evolutionary history of a tumor from mutation patterns in scRNA-seq data.
 MCMC to compute the maximum-likelihood mutation history.
 Accounts for noise and dropouts.
 Input - Boolean mutation matrix, output - maximum-likelihood-inferred mutation tree.
 Compared with Kim & Simon approach, BitPhylogeny. https://github.com/cbg-ethz/SCITE
     - Jahn, Katharina, Jack Kuipers, and Niko Beerenwinkel.
 “Tree Inference for Single-Cell Data.”
 Genome Biology 17, no. 1 (December 2016): 86. https://doi.org/10.1186/s13059-016-0936-x.

+- `DPT` - diffusion pseudotime, arrange cells in the pseudotemporal order.
+Random-walk-based distance that is computed based on Euclidean distance in the diffusion map space.
+Weighted nearest neighborhood of the data, probabilities of transitioning to each other cell using random walk, DTP is the euclidean distance between the two vectors, stored in a transition matrix.
+Robust to noise and sparsity.
+Method compared with Monocle, Wishbone, Wanderlust. https://theislab.github.io/destiny/index.html
+    - Haghverdi, Laleh, Maren Büttner, F. Alexander Wolf, Florian Buettner, and Fabian J. Theis.
+“Diffusion Pseudotime Robustly Reconstructs Lineage Branching.”
+Nature Methods 13, no. 10 (2016): 845–48. https://doi.org/10.1038/nmeth.3971.

 - `TSCAN` - pseudo-time reconstruction for scRNA-seq.
 Clustering first, then minimum spanning tree over cluster centers.
 Cells are projected to the tree (PCA) to determine their pseudo-time and order.
 Code https://github.com/zji90/tscan and R package that includes GUI http://www.bioconductor.org/packages/release/bioc/html/TSCAN.html
     - Ji, Zhicheng, and Hongkai Ji.
 “TSCAN: Pseudo-Time Reconstruction and Evaluation in Single-Cell RNA-Seq Analysis.”
 Nucleic Acids Research 44, no. 13 (27 2016): e117. https://doi.org/10.1093/nar/gkw430.